ItinerisLtd/itineris-prevent-wp-user-enumeration/README.md

 ## Security

-If you discover any security related issues, please email hello@itineris.co.uk instead of using the issue tracker.
+If you discover any security-related issues, please email hello@itineris.co.uk instead of using the issue tracker.

 ## Credits

-[Itineris Disable XML-RPC](https://github.com/ItinerisLtd/itineris-prevent-wp-user-enumeration) is a [Itineris Limited](https://www.itineris.co.uk/) project created by [Tang Rufus](https://typist.tech).
+[Itineris Prevent WP User Enumeration](https://github.com/ItinerisLtd/itineris-prevent-wp-user-enumeration) is a [Itineris Limited](https://www.itineris.co.uk/) project created by [Lee Hanbury-Pickett](https://github.com/codepuncher).

-Full list of contributors can be found [here](https://github.com/ItinerisLtd/itineris-prevent-wp-user-enumeration/graphs/contributors).
+A full list of contributors can be found [here](https://github.com/ItinerisLtd/itineris-prevent-wp-user-enumeration/graphs/contributors).

 ## License

-[Itineris Disable XML-RPC](https://github.com/ItinerisLtd/itineris-prevent-wp-user-enumeration) is licensed under the GPLv2 (or later) from the [Free Software Foundation](http://www.fsf.org/).
+[Itineris Prevent WP User Enumeration](https://github.com/ItinerisLtd/itineris-prevent-wp-user-enumeration) is licensed under the GPLv2 (or later) from the [Free Software Foundation](http://www.fsf.org/).
 Please see [License File](LICENSE) for more information.